You know when you buy a new shirt or jacket or whatever and there’s a button or extra thread attached?

 Rubber cement is probably the right choice here, too so you don’t burn your fingers using a hot glue gun.

 Or display your new Christmas card on your garland and take a picture.
 Whatever you feel like. 🙂

-Confession time: who else keeps (hoards) extra buttons?
+Confession time: who else hoards (keeps) extra buttons?

-If you like fun upcycling projects, check these out:
+If you like easy DIY Christmas projects, check these out: